-Appraising is an always changing profession.
-Often, it seems, appraisers are asked to present extra information or have steps added to their appraisal process.
-All of this is to guarantee the end user has the best data to be had.
-In order to stay current with the always changing requirements, Race Appraisal Services, LLC is continuously acquiring new tools and improving processes to increase efficiency so we can do more work for more efficiently.
-At Race Appraisal Services, LLC we know that time is important to everybody, so we've listed some tips you can do to trim turn times on any appraisals ordered from Race Appraisal Services, LLC.
+The appraisal profession is always evolving.
+Regularly, it seems, appraisers are asked to offer more information or have steps added to their data gathering.
+All to guarantee the end user receives the best information available.
+To keep up with the continuously changing requirements, Race Appraisal Services, LLC is always seeking additional tools and improving processes to increase efficiency so we can do more work for our clients.
+Since Race Appraisal Services, LLC knows that time is important to everyone, we've listed a couple of things you can do to accelerate the process when you order an appraisal from Race Appraisal Services, LLC.

-- With online ordering, you automatically get e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
+- With online ordering, you receive automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
 It's the single biggest time saver available to both of us!
-We don't have to manually enter information from a fax, and nor will you wonder whether we got the request.
+We don't have to re-key information from a fax, and you don't have to wonder whether the order was received.

-- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with your request.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Having just one number incorrect on the street address can really unnecessarily interrupt an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to include with the request.
+Even a list of recent area sales is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or an appraisal we're working on for you, don't hesitate to call us at
+Feel free to contact us if you have any questions about your property or an assignment we're working on for you.

-- Cookie-cutter homes are relatively easy to appraise.
-What takes time is analyzing how details unique to a property add to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'll find out on our own anyway, and knowing them as early as possible makes your report arrive faster.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how differing elements add to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we will find out on our own, knowing them as soon as possible makes your report arrive sooner.

-- Confirming an appointment with the homeowner can be one of the most tedious parts in the appraisal process.
-Many current homeowners are justifiably uneasy with the thought an unknown persons wants to come in their home, look around, and make lots of notes.
-Believing that it will make the house appraise for more money, a few homeowners feel they ought to make the place spotless before the inspection.
-So they reschedule the appointment until it is cleaned.
+- One of the most time consuming parts of the appraisal process is setting an appointment with the homeowner.
+It's understandable for a homeowner to be uncomfortable with an outsider inspecting every corner of their home, taking pictures, and making numerous notes.
+Under the impression that it will make the house appraise for more money, some homeowners feel they must make the place spotless before the appraisal inspection.
+So they put off the appointment until it is cleaned.

-Coming directly from you -- a person they are working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the time it takes to inspect a home.
-Please feel free to point your clients to our website, where we have several pages of relevant information for homeowners as well as others about the appraisal process.
-Have them call us if they want to meet our staff and learn more about our services.
-Remind them it benefits them to set the appointment as quickly as possible!
+Hearing from you -- someone they have been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
+Please feel free to point your clients to our website, where we have lots of pages of useful information for homeowners and others regarding the appraisal process.
+They can even call us if they want to become familiar with our staff and services.
+Remind them it's in their interest to set the appointment promptly!

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been faster and easier to keep track of the status of your report.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+It's never been faster to keep track of the status of your report.